-Unit Three: Pilgrims, Puritans, and Opponents
+Unit Three Introduction: Pilgrims, Puritans, and Opponents

 The New England Puritan settlers' influences upon the United States, even through today, should not be underestimated.
-Though the writing of this period is often less appreciated by readers than later works, the underlying cultural and historical foundations that derive from these early colonists in North America wind their way through our society and our literature in very significant ways.
+Though the writing of this period is often less appreciated by today's readers than later works of American literature, the underlying cultural and historical foundations that derive from these early colonists in North America wind their way through our society and our writings in very significant ways.

 Interestingly, these influences come from a group that, measured by today's standards, would be considered rigid, fundamentalist, authoritarian, dogmatic, and unforgiving to those who did not believe as they did.
 Writing nearly a century ago, scholar Vernon Parrington described the movement in this manner.